minhlong94/minhlong94/README.md

 # About me
 My name is Long.
 Full name is Luu Minh Long (Luu is the surname).
 I use the name AerysS on social platforms.
 I am a CS student in IU-VNUHCMC, Vietnam.
 I was born in 2000.

 I am learning Software Engineering at school.
 I am also learning Machine Learning.
-In my free time I participate in Kaggle competitions.
+In my free time I participate in Kaggle competitions and I am very active there!

 # How to contact
 Here's how to reach me:
 [LinkedIn](https://www.linkedin.com/in/minh-long-luu/)
 Email: <minhlong9413@gmail.com>
 [Kaggle](https://www.kaggle.com/aeryss)

+## Projects that I made
+My Chinese to Pinyin translator using Streamlit and EasyOCR: https://share.streamlit.io/minhlong94/chinesepinyin-easyocr/main.py